Codepoints/blog.codepoints.net/posts/emoji-structure.md

 There are times when you want to combine two emoji concepts to form another emoji.
-For example, if you want to represent a woman mechanic :woman_mechanic:, you could use :woman: and :mechanic: somehow.
+For example, if you want to represent a woman mechanic :woman_mechanic:, you could use :woman: and :wrench: somehow.
 And indeed this is how the emoji is defined, with the magic codepoint {% cp "200D" %} in between both.

 ```
 U+1F469 + U+200D + U+1F527 = Woman Mechanic emoji
-Woman     ZWJ      Mechanic
+Woman     ZWJ      Wrench
 ```

 U+200D is named the “zero-width joiner” or ZJW for short.
 It’s original use